azgard88odin/passwordforge/README.md

 # PasswordForge

-A powerful tool for transforming wordlists using customizable character replacement rules.
+A powerful tool for transforming wordlists using customizable and instance specific character replacement rules.

 ## Introduction